gyulanemeth/bluefox.email/docs/design-systems/blocks.md

 ![A screenshot of the design system block categories lists.](./design-system-block-categories-list.webp)

-Block categories in the editor:
+Block categories in the editor (organized alphabetically for easy navigation):

 ![A screenshot of the design system block categories lists editor.](./design-system-block-categories-list-editor.webp)